Stories from distant times and places

-She has trained in the intense shaman-warrior skills that might help her survive in this vast expanse of sand, heat, and enormous lizards and poisonous scorpions.
+She has trained in the intense shaman-warrior skills that might help her survive in this vast expanse of sand, heat, enormous lizards and poisonous scorpions.

 Learning to fly a giant condor before it kills her would help as well.

 Duneflyer is the first book in the Stormweaver series, the far-future fantasy epic by Jay Aspen.
-Free on all stores worldwide.
+Free e-book on all stores worldwide.

 Fun new series to jump into!

 A fresh type of epic fantasy

 Engaging characters, fast action, and a wild, wild desert